Lizhen Tan

 "Advanced synchrotron characterization techniques for fusion materials science" David Sprouster, J Trelewicz, Lance Snead, Daniel Morrall, Takaaki Koyanagi, X Hu, Chad Parish, Lizhen Tan, Yutai Katoh, Brian Wirth, Journal of Nuclear Materials Vol. 543 2020 152574 Link

-"Enhanced diffusion of Cr in 20Cr-25Ni type alloys under proton irradiation at 670 °C" Tianyi Chen, Ying Yang, Li He, Beata Tyburska-Puschel, Kumar Sridharan, Haixuan Xu, Lizhen Tan, Nuclear Materials and Energy Vol. 17 2018 142-146 Link
+"Enhanced diffusion of Cr in 20Cr-25Ni type alloys under proton irradiation at 670 °C" Tianyi Chen, ying yang, Li He, Beata Tyburska-Puschel, Kumar Sridharan, Haixuan Xu, Lizhen Tan, Nuclear Materials and Energy Vol. 17 2018 142-146 Link

 "Evolution dependence of vanadium nitride nanoprecipitates on directionality of ion irradiation" Bong Goo Kim, Lizhen Tan, Gary Was, Journal of Nuclear Materials Vol. 495 2017 425-430 Link